kasherri/cvxjax/docs/quickstart.md

 # Quick Start Guide

 This guide will get you up and running with CVXJAX in 5 minutes.
+For detailed documentation, see [API Reference](api_reference.md).

 ## Installation